Cozy Peach Kitchen

 Variations

 • Different flavors: The best part about marinated chickpeas is that there are endless flavor options!
 Feel free to experiment with different types of oil, vinegar, and other seasonings.
-I think that pesto-marinated chickpeas would be delicious, similar to the method I used in my pesto chickpea salad.
+I think that pesto-marinated chickpeas would be delicious, similar to the method I used in my pesto orzo salad.

 • If doubling or tripling the amount of chickpeas, all other ingredients should also be doubled/tripled.